 The Theological Axiom

 This axiom functions as a theological diagnostic.
-It does not deny the value of scholarship, literary analysis, or historical study, but asks a more fundamental question: Does this theology finally lead the reader to worship?
+It does not deny the value of scholarship, literary analysis, or historical study, but asks a more fundamental question: Does this theology finally lead the reader to have a heart of worship?

 The Genesis 1–11 Debate

-The question of whether Genesis 1–11 should be read as straightforward, literal history — including six ordinary days of creation, a global flood, and a historical Adam and Eve — remains one of the most divisive issues in contemporary Christian theology.
+The question of whether Genesis 1–11 should be read as straightforward, literal history—including six ordinary days of creation, a global flood, and a historically real Adam and Eve—remains one of the most crucial issues in contemporary Christian theology.

 Those who reject a strictly literal-historical reading often describe these chapters as theological literature, ancient phenomenology, proto-history, or mytho-history.
-Critics, particularly within young-earth creationist and confessional Reformed circles, argue that such approaches risk draining the text of its doxological power.
+Within young-earth creationist and confessional Reformed circles, the issue is that such approaches risk draining the text of its doxological power.
+It is like throwing the baby with the bathwater.

-From this perspective, Genesis becomes an object of analysis rather than proclamation — a text discussed endlessly but rarely sung, feared, or adored.
+To many scholars, Genesis becomes an object of analysis rather than proclamation—a text discussed endlessly but rarely awed and adored.

 Scholars Commonly Associated with Non-Literal Readings

 The following scholars are influential in post-2000 biblical studies and theology.
-While many of them affirm divine inspiration and Christian faith, their approaches to Genesis 1–11 are often criticized as examples of theology that does not naturally culminate in doxology.
+While many of them affirm divine inspiration and Christian faith, their approaches to Genesis 1–11 are examples of theology that does not naturally culminate in doxology.

 Functional and Temple-Cosmology Approaches